NOTICE OF PRIVACY PRACTICES

 Except where prohibited by Massachusetts state law or federal laws, HSL and HSL staff may legally use and share your PHI for treatment, payment and health care operations.
 We do not need to obtain your written authorization to do these things, as explained below:

-For treatment: We may disclose your PHI to doctors, medical students, nurses, social workers, rehabilitation therapists, chaplains, other health care personnel, and all members of the HSL team who are involved in managing and providing your care.
+For treatment: We may disclose your PHI to doctors, medical students, nurses, social workers, rehabilitation therapists, chaplains, other health care personnel, and others who are involved in managing and providing your care.

 To obtain payment: We may use or disclose your PHI in order to bill and collect payment for your health care services.
 For example, we may release portions of your PHI to Medicaid, Medicare or a private insurer to collect payment for services that we delivered to you.